Written by Puneet for Excel 2010, Excel 2013, Excel 2016, Excel 2019

 - View: From this tab, you can make changes to the view for the power query editor and data loaded.

 2. Applied Steps

-On the right side of the editor, you have query setting pane which includes the name of the query and all the applied step in a sequence.
+On the right side of the editor, you have a query setting pane which includes the name of the query and all the applied steps in a sequence.

 When you right-click on a step you have a list of options that you can perform, like, rename, delete, edit, move up or down, etc. and when you click on a step, the editor will take you to the transformation done on that step.

 Look at the below where you have the total five steps applied and when I click on the 4th step it takes me to step four’s transformation where the columns name hasn’t changed.